kevorhyno90/devicattles/DEPLOYMENT_GUIDE.md

-# 🚀 Devins Farm - Free Deployment Guide
+# 🚀 Devins Farm - Free Deployment Guide with Vercel

-Deploy your farm management app **completely free** and make it accessible as a normal app on any device!
+Deploy your farm management app **completely free** using Vercel and make it accessible as a normal app on any device!

 ---